awsdocs/aws-datasync-user-guide/doc_source/API_CancelTaskExecution.md

 # CancelTaskExecution<a name="API_CancelTaskExecution"></a>

-Cancels execution of a task\.
+Stops an AWS DataSync task execution that's in progress\.
+The transfer of some files are abruptly interrupted\.
+File contents that're transferred to the destination might be incomplete or inconsistent with the source files\.

-When you cancel a task execution, the transfer of some files is abruptly interrupted\.
-The contents of files that are transferred to the destination might be incomplete or inconsistent with the source files\.
-However, if you start a new task execution on the same task and you allow the task execution to complete, file content on the destination is complete and consistent\.
+However, if you start a new task execution using the same task and allow it to finish, file content on the destination will be complete and consistent\.
 This applies to other unexpected failures that interrupt a task execution\.
-In all of these cases, AWS DataSync successfully complete the transfer when you start the next task execution\.
+In all of these cases, DataSync successfully completes the transfer when you start the next task execution\.

 ## Request Syntax<a name="API_CancelTaskExecution_RequestSyntax"></a>